The NBA play-in tournament, a refresher in how it works

 The NBA play-in tournament is a second-chance event that makes teams that finish from seventh to 10th place in conference standings compete for the final two spots in their division.'

-Teams have finish seventh and eighth get two chances to win a qualifying game.
-The ninth and 10th place teams meet with the winner of that game needing to win for a second time to secure a playoff berth.
+Teams that finish seventh and eighth get two chances to win a qualifying game.
+The ninth- and 10th-place teams meet, with the winner of that game needing to win for a second time to secure a playoff berth.

 The format is in its third season, but still isn't totally clear to many fans.